scott-eric-kaufman/the-whole-sek/content/lawyers-guns-and-money/2013-09-13-it-s-not-privilege-when-you-re-a-king.md

-## It’s not privilege when you’re a king
+## It's not privilege when you're a king

  * Originally posted at http://www.lawyersgunsmoneyblog.com/2013/09/its-not-privilege-when-youre-a-king
  * Friday, September 13, 2013